Air Dynasty

 Air Dynasty Heli Service Pvt.
 Ltd. is a helicopter airline based at Tribhuvan International Airport in Kathmandu, Nepal, operating chartered helicopter services.
 The company was established in 1993 and mainly carries out domestic chartered helicopter flights throughout Nepal from its three hubs in Kathmandu, Pokhara, and Lukla.
+It is currently banned from flying in EU airspace.

 History

-Air Dynasty was founded in 1993 in Kathmandu, Nepal, by Ang Tshering Sherpa.
-In 2001, the airline received a foreign direct investment from British businessman Malcom Roy Smith, who held 50% of the airline and served as the chairman.
+Air Dynasty was founded in 1993 in Kathmandu, Nepal, by Ang Tshering Sherpa, who later also founded Yeti Airlines.
+In 2001, the airline received a foreign direct investment from British businessman Malcolm Roy Smith, who held 50% of the airline and served as the chairman.
 In 2005, the airline partnered with the Bhutanese flag carrier Druk Air, to which a Eurocopter helicopter was leased, after the government of Bhutan decided to introduce helicopter charter services in the country.

 In 2013, the European Commission banned all Nepalese airlines from entering European airspace.
 This restriction is still in place as of January 2023 and specifically also regards Air Dynasty.

 Fleet

 Current fleet

 The Air Dynasty fleet consists of these aircraft (as of May 2019):